wp-plugins/listly/readme.txt

 == Changelog ==

 = 1.6.6 =
-* Conditional loading of CSS and Scripts on singular pages based on ShortCode presence.
+* Conditional loading of CSS & Scripts on singular pages based on ShortCode presence.

 = 1.6.5 =
 * Updating ShortCode to pass all parameters to API.